 Strabismus surgery realigns the eyes by changing the length or position of the eye muscles.

-With an adjustable suture strabismus surgery, the sutures are left long and secured with a temporary knot during the initial procedure.
-Then, shortly after the surgery, the patient's eye alignment is reevaluated.
-Based on the results, the eye surgeon may tighten or loosen the sutures.
-Once proper alignment is achieved, the suture is secured permanently in place.
+This is accomplished by using adjustable sutures, or stitches.
+At first, the sutures are secured with a temporary knot.
+Shortly after surgery, the alignment of the eyes is reevaluated.
+Based on that evaluation, the surgeon may tighten or loosen the sutures.
+When the eyes are properly aligned, the suture is secured permanently.

 Strabismus surgery can offer improved vision quality, depth perception and field of vision.
 It also can eliminate double vision.